Kopitar reaches 999 career points, Kings beat Coyotes 3-2

 Kopitar scored in the second period and had an assist on Alex Iafallo’s goal, putting him within one point of becoming the fourth Kings player to reach 1,000 for his career.

+“It’s incredible,” Iafallo said.
+“To be one point away from 1,000 is an amazing accomplishment.
+It’s just an honor to be able to play with him.”

 Trevor Moore also scored and Jonathan Quick had 17 saves before leaving after the second period with an upper-body injury.
-Cal Petersen stopped 15 shots and helped the Kings withstand a wild late flurry by the Coyotes in relief.
+Cal Petersen stopped 15 shots and helped the Kings withstand a late flurry by the Coyotes in relief.

 Jakob Chychrun scored his 17th goal, which leads all NHL defensemen, and Christian Dvorak scored for the Coyotes.
 Darcy Kuemper had 22 saves.